genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## Datetime

-When setting a DATE or DATETIME, the format will need to be as specified below:
+When setting a DATE or DATETIME, the format must be specified as follow:

 - DATETIME_FORMAT = "yyyy-MM-dd HH:mm:ss.SSS Z"
 - DATE_FORMAT = "yyyy-MM-dd"